Helene

 Presentations

 Grogan, Helene D. 2023.
 “Prevention of What?
 Competing Biological Citizenship Claims and the Biopolitics of Autism Prevention.”
-Accepted for presentation at ASA Annual Meeting, Disability in Society Roundtable 2: Professional Conceptions, Philadelphia, PA.
+ASA Annual Meeting, Disability in Society Roundtable 2: Professional Conceptions, Philadelphia, PA.
 August 19.

 Grogan, Helene D. 2019.
 “Supporting Trans Autistic People.”
 Poster presented at the Greenfield Community College Student Research Symposium, Greenfield, MA, May 3.